Your practice can configure what details and options appear in My Kid’sChart, PCC’s patient portal.

-Use the Patient Portal Configuration tool to change or update what My Kid’s Chart users will see.
+Use the Patient Portal Manager tool to change or update what your patient portal users will see.

 Change settings or select and deselect items to configure what appears for users when they log into their My Kid’s Chart account.

-Set Age-Based Privacy: The aged-based privacy setting sets the age of emancipation for patients in My Kid’s Chart.
-When a patient reaches this age, all of their medical information is automatically hidden from all portal accounts.
-Your office can grant account access to patients above this age on an account-by-account basis using the My Kid’s Chart User Account Administration tool.
-For example, you might grant access for the patient’s own account or for parents who have written permission.
+Set Age-Based Privacy: The age-based privacy setting sets the age of emancipation for patients in My Kid’s Chart.
+When a patient reaches this age, all of their medical information is automatically hidden from all portal accounts (including their own).
+Your office can grant account access to patients above this age on an account-by-account basis.
+For more information, read Patient Portal User Account Administration.

 Clinical Instructions: Your practice can share clinical instructions through the Patient Portal.
 You can add any generic chart note component to the Clinical Instructions, and they will apepar in the portal.